Markus328/caelestia-nix/docs/CUSTOMIZATION.md

 - `__remove` (extension):
   remove a string from a list of strings, if the string starts with (lib.hasPrefix) one of the strings of the argument list.
 Argument is a list of strings.
 - `__replace` (extension):
-  replace any characters in any string of a list of strings, the argument is a list of replacement lists.
+  replace any characters from a string or all strings of a list of strings, the argument is a list of replacement lists.
 A replacement list is a list of strings, the first ones will be matched and substitued by the last one.

 <br>